Bob Allen (Florida politician): Early life and education

 Born in 1958, Allen was raised in Florida and received his Associate of Arts degree from Valencia Community College.

 Political career

 Before being elected to the Florida House, Allen served as executive director of Martin County's Economic Council.

 He made headlines in 2007 after being arrested for offering $20 for the opportunity to perform fellatio on an undercover male police officer in the restroom of a public park and was released on bail.
 Since the time of his arrest, Allen maintained his innocence, stating that he believed the undercover police officer was trying to rob him, and that he only offered to perform oral sex because he felt intimidated by the muscular police officer.
 Allen was convicted on November 9, 2007, and sentenced to six months' probation, and was fined $250.
 He submitted his letter of resignation on November 16, 2007, which went into effect when his successor was elected on February 26, 2008.

 Florida House of Representatives

-Rep. Allen served on the following committees:
+Representative Allen served on the following committees: